-Config setting Policy variable Affects Expected behavior stream.memcap memcap-policy Flow or packet If a stream memcap limit is reached, apply the memcap policy to the packet and/or flow. stream.midstream midstream-policy Flow If a session is picked up midstream, apply the mid- stream policy to the flow. stream.reassembly.n memcap-policy Flow or packet If stream reassembly reaches memcap limit, apply memcap policy to the packet and/or flow. flow.memcap memcap-policy Packet Apply policy when the memcap limit for flows is reached and no flow could be freed up.
-Policy can only be applied to the packet. defrag.memcap memcap-policy Packet Apply policy when the memcap limit for defrag is reached and no tracker could be picked up.
-Policy can only be applied to the packet. app-layer error-policy Flow or packet Apply policy if a parser reaches an error state.
-Pol- icy can be applied to packet and/or flow.
+Config setting Policy variable Expected behavior stream.memcap memcap-policy If a stream memcap limit is reached, apply the memcap policy to the packet and/or flow. stream.midstream midstream-policy If a session is picked up midstream, apply the midstream policy to the flow. stream.reassembly.me memcap-policy If stream reassembly reaches memcap limit, apply memcap policy to the packet and/or flow. flow.memcap memcap-policy Apply policy when the memcap limit for flows is reached and no flow could be freed up.
+Policy can only be applied to the packet. defrag.memcap memcap-policy Apply policy when the memcap limit for defrag is reached and no tracker could be picked up.
+Policy can only be applied to the packet. app-layer error-policy Apply policy if a parser reaches an error state.
+Policy can be applied to packet and/or flow.